eialanjones/next-ui-full-calendar/README.md

   - **mobileViews**: `("day" | "week" | "month")[]` – The available views for mobile devices.

 - **CustomComponents** `(optional)`: `CustomComponents` – Customize components such as event modals, buttons, and tabs.
-  - **CustomEventModal**: Customize event modals, such as the Add Event form.
+  - **CustomEventModal**: Customize event modals, such as the Adicionar Evento form.
   - **customTabs**: Customize the tabs for Day, Week, and Month.

 - **classNames** `(optional)`: `ClassNames` – Customize the styling of buttons, tabs, and other elements.